CesareDev/crypto/README.md

 }
 ```

-You can also look into the test directory for some examples.
+You can also look into the `test` directory for some examples.

 ## Dependencies

 - [cmake](https://cmake.org/), build system.
+- [gmp](https://gmplib.org/) for big number arithmetic.